geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 This implementation overrides ``setUserSession()``, ``setIpAddress()`` and ``clear()`` to warn of inappropriate use by utility methods.

-This does require a cast during during shutdown:
+This does require a cast during shutdown:

 ```
 if (harvesterContext != null){